kizniche/Mycodo/README.md

 ### Prerequisites

-These install procedures have been tested to work with a Raspberry Pi following a fresh intall of [Raspbian Jessie](https://www.raspberrypi.org/downloads/raspbian/).
+These install procedures have been tested to work with a Raspberry Pi following a fresh intall of [Raspbian Jessie](https://www.raspberrypi.org/downloads/raspbian/), and with an active internet connection.

 Set up the initial settings with raspi-config. **Don't skip the file system expansion and reboot!
 This needs to be done before continuing to install anything or there won't be any free disk space.**